v0.8.1 · Live on all platforms

 Update output explained

-AI Help breaking down Ubuntu package and system messages without leaving the terminal.
+AI Help breaking down Ubuntu package messages without leaving the terminal.

 4 Panes